pietrobiondi/Crazy-Tachymeter/README.md

   cd Documents
   python vulnerable_server.py
 ```
-At this point your VM is ready and vulnerable for the exploit.
+Now your VM is ready and vulnerable for the exploit.
 ### How to setup the exploit on Kali Linux
 On Kali Linux, copy the: